Charlie Haden: Musical style

 In addition to his lyrical playing, Haden was known for his warm tone and subtle vibrato on the double bass.
 His approach to the bass stemmed from his belief that the bassist should move from an accompanying role to a more direct role in group improvisation.
 This is particularly clear in his work with the Ornette Coleman Quartet where he frequently improvised melodic responses to Coleman's free-form solos instead of playing previously written lines.
 He frequently closed his eyes while performing, and assumed a posture in which he bent himself around the bass until his head was almost at the bottom of the bridge of the bass.

 In an interview with Haden, pianist Ethan Iverson noted that Haden's "combination of folk song, avant-garde sensibility, and Bach-like classical harmony is a stream in this music just as distinctive as Thelonious Monk or Elvin Jones."

 Haden owned one three-quarters-sized bass, and one seven-eighths-sized bass.
 The larger bass was one of a small number of basses made by Jean-Baptiste Vuillaume in the nineteenth century.
 He greatly valued this bass, playing it only at recording sessions and jobs in close proximity to his home so as not to risk damaging it in transit.
 He attributed the bass's special and valuable nature to the varnish used by Vuillaume.

 Haden suffered from tinnitus and hyperacusis.
 As a result, when he played with a drummer, he had to play behind a Plexiglass divider.

-Keith Jarrett said of Charlie's way of playing: "He wanted to relate to the material in a very personal style all the time.
+Keith Jarrett said of Haden's way of playing, "He wanted to relate to the material in a very personal style all the time.
 He wasn't somebody to get into a groove and just enjoy it simply because it was a groove".

 Personal life

-Charlie's son Josh Haden is a bass guitarist and singer in the group Spain.
-Charlie's three daughters, triplets Petra, Tanya and Rachel, were born on October 11, 1971, and are all singers and instrumentalists.
+Haden's son Josh Haden is a bass guitarist and singer in the group Spain.
+Haden's three daughters, triplets Petra, Tanya and Rachel, were born on October 11, 1971, and are all singers and instrumentalists.
 All four children come from a previous relationship with Ellen David.
 Petra plays the violin, Rachel plays the piano and bass guitar, and Tanya, a visual artist, plays the cello.
 They have a band called The Haden Triplets and recorded their self-titled album in 2012.
-Comedian, actor, and musician Jack Black is Charlie's son-in-law via Tanya.
+Comedian, actor, and musician Jack Black is Haden's son-in-law via Tanya.